Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Approach

 \section{Approach}

-This section introduces the overall architecture, describes our new partitioning algorithms, then analyzes the reduction in conservatism from partitioning.

-\Cref{fig:architecture} shows a schematic of the proposed framework with its three nested modules: Analyzer, Partitioner and Propagator.
+This section introduces the overall architecture, describes our new partitioning algorithms, then analyzes the reduction in conservatism from partitioning. \Cref{fig:architecture} shows a schematic of the proposed framework with its three nested modules: Analyzer, Partitioner and Propagator.
 The Analyzer is aware of the desired output shape (e.g., lower bounds, $\ell_\infty$-ball, convex hull) and termination condition (e.g., computation time, number of Propagator calls, improvement per step).
 The Analyzer specifies a Propagator (e.g., CROWN~\cite{zhang2018efficient}, IBP~\cite{gowal2018effectiveness}, SDP~\cite{fazlyab2019safety}, Fast-Lin~\cite{weng2018towards}) and a Partitioner (e.g., Uniform~\cite{xiang2018output}, Sim-Guided~\cite{xiang2020reachable} or the algorithms proposed in this section).
-The Partitioner decides how to split the input set into cells, and the Propagator is used by the Partitioner to estimate the output set corresponding to an input set or its cells.
+The Partitioner decides how to split the input set into cells, and the Propagator is used by the Partitioner to estimate the output set corresponding to an input set cell.